When you book directly with Danubius Hotels Group, you can be sure that you are getting the

 Budapest Flea Market (Budapesti Bolhapiac)

 Petőfi Csarnok 1146 Budapest Zichy Mihály utca 14.
 Phone: (+36) 21/380-3371; (+36) 20 9333 979

-During the past decades, a “book district” has developed in the heart of Budapest, in the area of the National Museum and Astoria Hotel.
-Half a dozen antique and second hand book shops and several new bookstores stand in a row here, among them the Central Antiquarian Bookshop.
+Over the past few decades, a “book district” has developed in the heart of Budapest, in the area around the National Museum and Astoria Hotel.
+Half a dozen antique and second hand book shops and several new bookstores line the street here, among them the Central Antiquarian Bookshop.
 An enormous owl over the entrance of the building indicates that you are entering the halls of erudition and literature, where you can browse a selection that ranges from centuries-old rarities to the most recent bestsellers.
 And the books are not only in Hungarian!
-Just about a 100m from there on Rákóczi út and Károly körút, you will find 4 enormous bookstores: Alexandra Bookhouse (Alexandra Könyvesház), Libri Book Palace (Libri Könyvpalota), Fókusz Bookstore (Fókusz Könyváruház) and Bookline all offering a collection of foreign language books among the countless Hungarian works.
-In a calm side street nears Astoria a nice little English second hand bookshop is awaiting bibliomaniacs.
+About 100m from there, on Rákóczi út and Károly körút, you will find 4 enormous bookstores: Alexandra Bookhouse (Alexandra Könyvesház), Libri Book Palace (Libri Könyvpalota), Fókusz Bookstore (Fókusz Könyváruház) and Bookline, all offering a collection of foreign language books among countless works in Hungarian.
+In a calm side street near Astoria, a nice little English second hand bookshop awaits bibliomaniacs.

 Központi Antikvárium (Central Antiquarian Bookstore) V. Múzeum körút 13–15.
 Phone: +36-1-317-3514

 Múzeum Antikvárium V. Múzeum körút 35.
 Phone: +36-1-317-5023